 Since people get Salmonella food poisoning by ingesting contaminated food, the stomach and digestive tract are usually affected the most.
 The bacteria begin to live and grow in your stomach and intestines, which causes the nausea, diarrhea, and stomach cramping.
 Sometimes, the bacteria can spread and begin to live in your blood stream.
 If this happens, you may start seeing more serious and severe complications in other parts of your body.

-- Q Is there a cure for Salmonella food poisoning?
+- Q What is Salmonella food poisoning?

 - Q How could I get a Salmonella infection from a pet reptile or amphibian?